alexandermaxim8/VGG-Gender-Classifier/README.md

 Further exploration:
 - Inspection of graphical features those dominantly learnt by the model.
 - More experimentation on the regularization techniques inside the hidden layer.
+- Use ROC-AUC to determine optimal threshold for classification prediction.

 ## Contact
 If you have any questions: